somiljain7/time-series-analysis/notes.md

 MA: Moving Average.
 A model that uses the dependency between an observation and a residual error from a moving average model applied to lagged observations.

 # The parameters of the ARIMA model are defined as follows:
+    p: The number of lag observations included in the model, also called the lag order.
+    d: The number of times that the raw observations are differenced, also called the degree of differencing.
+    q: The size of the moving average window, also called the order of moving average.